culibraries/folio/pulumi/README.md

 kubectl -n <namespace> port-forward <okapi pod name> 9000:9130
 ```
 Then try: `curl http://localhost:9000/_/proxy/tenants/cubl/modules` to see what modules have been successfully enabled for the tenant.

+## Hooking up a custom domain and SSL
+Okapi and stripes are each open to the outside world through a k8s LoadBalancer service.
+Okapi is exposed on port 9130 which is important because that's where in-cluster requests to okapi expect it to be.
+Stripes is exposed on port 443.
+These load balancer services each receive an external hostname which is available when you do `describe service`.
+Hitting this domain directly will time out since each LoadBalancer has annotations which enforce SSL, which requires a certificate.

+These are the steps for getting it all to work:
+1. Get the ARN of the certificate you wish to use from the AWS certificate manager.
+2. Assign this to the variable in index.ts for the cert ARN.
+3. Redeploy by running `pulumi up`.
+The kubernetes deployments that use this ARN will update.
+Verify this by doing `describe service`.
+The annotation should now contain the cert ARN.
+4. Go to route 53 in the AWS console.
+5. Click on Hosted Zones and add an entry in cublcta.com like folio-iris.cublcta.com.
+Add a second one for okapi.
+6. Paste the host from each k8s service that you got when doing `describe service` in the Value field of each hosted zone entry.
+7. Choose CNAME for record type.
+8. Rebuild the stripes container with the new okapi URL.
+See the Dockerfile and the `OKAPI_URL` variable there.
+See the instructions for building this container in /containers/folio/stripes.
+9. Change the tag in index.js for this container.
+Run `pulumi up`.
+Verify that the correctly tagged container is loaded in the pod by doing `describe pod`.

+### Using a colorado.edu domain
+DNS for a colorado.edu domain isn't handled through our account's route 53.
+We do however manage the certificate in ACM for these subdomains so the ARN for <our subdomain>.colorado.edu is in ACM.
+Setting up the DNS record with campus OIT to this colorado.edu subomain will need to be similar to what we do for cublcta.com.

+### Swapping out deployments
+TODO Changing the route 53 or the DNS entry that is mapping to the two LoadBalancer endpoints should be all that is necessary.
+However, for this type of swap to work, we would need for the stripes okapi url to detect this change update automatically.

 ## References
 * [Assume an IAM role using the AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/iam-assume-role-cli/)